Manyana Matters Environmental Association

 Zombie DAs affecting our villages:

 MANYANA SPECIAL CONSERVATION RESERVE.
-The 20.23Ha Ozy Homes 182 lot site mentioned above, which we like to call the “Manyana Special Conservation Reserve” (the MSCR) aka Manyana Beach Estate.
+The 20.23Ha Ozy Homes 153 lot site (was previously 182) mentioned above, which we like to call the “Manyana Special Conservation Reserve” (the MSCR) aka Manyana Beach Estate.
 Approved 2008.

 INYADDA.
 A 76.57Ha plot of land on Inyadda Drive that is almost entirely Endangered Ecological Communities (EEC’s) is also under threat.
 Developers Heir Asquith want to replace it with sprawling buildings, statistically holiday homes that will sit vacant for most of the year.
 No DA has ever been approved.